How to Prepare for Hurricane Season

 - You may be losing efficiency- If your air ducts are clogged, your equipment will be forced to work harder to maintain your temperature settings.
 This results in higher utility bills and an inefficient system.

-- Presence of mold- Mold is hazardous to your health.
-Mold can aggravate or cause health problems like asthma and allergies.
+- Presence of mold- There is a possibility of moisture creating growth in your ducts.
 An odor like the smell of dirty socks coming from your air vents can indicate the presence of mold in your HVAC system.